your-random-one/utf-b8/README.md

 **Do not ask.**

-So, I made a library for my encoding that can currently validate and encode to UTF-B8.
+So, I made a library for my encoding that can currently validate (surrogate validation is WIP) and encode to UTF-B8.

-Please feel free to do anything you need to with this library.